-This model is actually self explanatory.
-From its name, you can tell that it refers to the location or distance of the service provider applicable to you.
+This model is actually self-explanatory.
+From its name, you can tell that it refers to the location or distance of the service provider apply to you.

 This means having your outsourced personnel report to your office, working with regular employees.
 The advantage of this arrangement is that your outsourced personnel can learn about your company’s system and processes quickly.